Jewellery Guides

 The choice of metal for a halo ring depends on personal taste and lifestyle.
 Popular options include platinum, white gold, yellow gold, and rose gold.
 Platinum is durable and hypoallergenic, while gold (white, yellow, or rose) offers different aesthetics and can complement various skin tones.
 We discuss more about skin tone and jewellery colour in our blog.

-Over the course of regular wear, the sparkle of your engagement ring's stone can diminish due to the accumulation of oil, debris, and makeup residues.
+Throughout regular wear, the sparkle of your engagement ring's stone can diminish due to the accumulation of oil, debris, and makeup residues.
 However, restoring its radiance is a simple process with proper tools and a few easy, such as:

 • Inspecting your ring’s condition

-• Using basic household items like warm water and washing-up liquid, and delicately brushing away dirt with a soft toothbrush
+• Using basic household items like warm water and washing-up liquid and delicately brushing away dirt with a soft toothbrush

 Learn more about how to clean your engagement ring by visiting our blog.